Facebook: Millennials Want Bottom-Up Company Culture

 We must break the divide between employees and senior leadership once and for all.
 We must deconstruct two solitudes into one.
 It’s not employees versus management.
 It’s not hierarchy washed away by anarchy or heterarchy.
 It’s people working with people.

-Free and safe environment to discuss wrong ideas: innovate
+A free and safe environment to discuss wrong ideas: innovate

 Good ideas happen in free environments.
 Do you ever “freely reveal” new ideas or technologies, so that your employees, partners, customers, and maybe even your competitors can build them out and add value more quickly, for the benefit of everyone in your ecosystem?